FOSSEE/st-scripts/testing_and_debugging/script.rst

 ..
 R41

-This brings us to the end of this tutorial.In this tutorial, we have learnt to,
+This brings us to the end of this tutorial.In this tutorial,we have learnt to,

  1. Create simple tests for a function.
  #.
 Automate tests using many predefined test cases.
  #.
 Use the python coding standards.